Anselm Kiefer: Recognition

-Materials Used
+Materials

 Due to the spontaneous nature of his creative process, many of his works have issues regarding stability—a concern shared by collectors, dealers, and curators alike.
 He acknowledges the issue, but says change is part of the process and that their essence will ultimately stay the same.
 This idea of transformation has a kind of appeal for Kiefer and thus is featured in many of his works.
 This fascination for the process may have stemmed from the artist's keen interest in alchemy.
 He often chooses materials for their alchemical properties—lead in particular being chief among them.
 In the case of lead, he specifically likes how the metal looks during the heating and melting process when he would see many colors—especially that of gold—which he thought of in a symbolic sense as the gold sought by alchemists.
 He is also particularly fond of the oxidation of white on lead.
 He would often try to induce oxidation artificially with the use of acid to speed up the process.
 Lead was also associated with the alchemical concepts of magic numbers and represented the planet Saturn.

 Shellac, another material popular in his work, corresponded to lead in terms of how he felt about its color and energy possibilities.
 He also liked that while being polished it takes on energy and becomes warm to the touch.

 The use of straw in his work is also in part the result of this common theme of energy.
 Straw again features the color gold and gives off energy, heat, and warmth when burned.
 This would make way for new creation thus continuing the cycle of life through the transformation process.

-In 2011, Christie's set a new worldwide record of $3.6 million for the artist, when it sold To the Unknown Painter (1983) to an American private collector.
+Art market

+The best selling painting for the artist was The Fertile Crescent (2009), which sold for $3,997,103 at the China Guardian action house, on 3 June 2019.
+The previous record belonged to the painting To the Unknown Painter (1983), sold by $3,554,500 at Christie's New York, on 11 May 2011, to an American private collector.
+Previously, it was held by Let a Thousand Flowers Bloom (1999), who had sold by $3,549,350 at Christie's London, on 8 February 2007.